-- 2. Mr. Naruatsu Baba, Mr. Takashi Miyamoto, Mr. Yoshiaki Harai, Mr. Kenta Sugai, Mr. Yu Sakamoto, Mr. Yoichi Ikeda, Mr. Koji Yanagisawa and Mr. Harold George Meij are currently Directors of the Company, and their positions, areas of responsibility in the Company, and important concurrent positions are as specified in "4.
+- 2. Mr. Naruatsu Baba, Mr. Takashi Miyamoto, Mr. Yoshiaki Harai, Mr. Yu Sakamoto, Mr. Koji Yanagisawa, and Ms. Masako Takeda are currently Directors of the Company, and their positions, areas of responsibility in the Company, and important concurrent positions are as specified in "4.
 Company Officers, (1) Directors" of the Business Report. - 3.
-Pursuant to Article 427, paragraph (1) of the Companies Act, the Company has concluded an agreement with Mr. Koji Yanagisawa and Mr. Harold George Meij to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.
+Pursuant to Article 427, paragraph (1) of the Companies Act, the Company has concluded an agreement with Mr. Koji Yanagisawa and Ms. Masako Takeda to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.
 The limit of liabilities for damages under the relevant agreement is the amounts set forth in laws and regulations.
 The limitation of liability specified in these agreements is limited to times when the Directors are in good faith and not grossly negligent in performing the duties as Director that cause liability.
-When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued.
-In addition, if the election of Ms. Masako Takeda is approved, the Company plans to conclude an agreement with similar contents with her. - 4.
+When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued. - 4.
 The Company has entered into a directors and officers liability insurance policy as provided for in Article 430-3, paragraph (1) of the Companies Act with an insurance company, and the policy covers compensation of damages and litigation expenses incurred by the insured, including the Company's Directors.
 If each candidate is elected and assumes the office as Director (excluding Directors who are Audit and Supervisory Committee members), each candidate will be included as an insured in the policy.
 In addition, when the policy is renewed, the Company plans to renew the policy with the same terms.
 The contents of the policy are as specified in "4.
 Company Officers, (3) Overview of the contents of Directors and Officers Liability Insurance Policy" of the Business Report.

-Proposal 3: Election of Four (4) Directors Who Are Audit and Supervisory Committee Members
+Proposal 4: Election of One (1) Director Who Is an Audit and Supervisory Committee Member

-All three (3) Directors who are Audit and Supervisory Committee members will reach the expiration of their terms of office at the conclusion of this meeting.
+Directors who are Audit and Supervisory Committee members Tetsuzo Hasegawa and Ryogo Tsukioka will for personal reasons resign their positions at the conclusion of this meeting.

-Accordingly, the Company requests approval for the election of four (4) Directors who are Audit and Supervisory Committee members.
+Accordingly, the Company requests approval for the election of one (1) Director who is an Audit and Supervisory Committee member to fill this vacancy.
+As prescribed in the Articles of Incorporation of the Company, the term of office of the Director who is an Audit and Supervisory Committee member appointed as a substitute at this General Meeting of Shareholders shall be until the time when the terms of office of the retired Directors who are Audit and Supervisory Committee members would ordinarily end.
 This proposal was determined by the Board of Directors by reference to deliberations of the Nomination and Compensation Advisory Committee.
 In addition, the consent of the Audit and Supervisory Committee has also been obtained.

-The candidates for Directors who are Audit and Supervisory Committee members to be elected are as follows:
+The candidate for Director who is an Audit and Supervisory Committee member to be elected is as follows: